 In these instances, “management letters” are used to convey the results of our work to senior management.
 These letters are formal products from the Office and are intended to give organizations a very detailed account of the project, findings and recommendations, that they may be recognized for their existing good practices and improve on any issues identified.

 Where appropriate, the results of management letters are relayed to legislators and the public in different means.
 For financial audits relating to the Province’s Summary Financial Statements, we publish a summary of management letter issues in our annual Observations of Financial Reporting report.
 For performance audits and reviews we summarize the most important findings and recommendations from the management letter in a public "Summary Report."
 As is apparent when reading the summaries, and for reasons unique to each piece of work, these projects did not need to be the subject of a traditional report to be beneficial.

-- Summary Report: results of completed projects (December 2010)
+Summary Report: results of completed projects and other matters (December 2013)

 The Office publishes semi-annual follow-up reports which contain self-assessments from audited organizations regarding their progress in implementing the Office's recommendations.
 The self-assessments are published unedited so that readers can assess for themselves whether or not progress is satisfactory.
 A follow-up report may also contain a progress assessment or progress audit when the Office audits or reviews the organization’s self-assessment.
 (More information on the follow-up process)